AscendNTNU/ros-workshop/README.md

 When running the command above you will get a list of all the topics in the system.
 A topic is a place where nodes can recieve and publish messages.

 1. Use `rostopic echo ...` to listen to a topic from the command line.
-For instance `rostopic echo /mavros/local_position/pose` gives the position and orientation of the drone.
+For instance `rostopic echo /drone/pose` gives the position and orientation of the drone.
 Where is the drone located now?

+> Tip: Within ROS you can use tab completion.
+Try to write `rostopic echo /dr` and the press tab a few times.
+You should get `rostopic echo /drone/pose`.

-> Note: The messages coming out of `rostopic echo /mavros/local_position/pose` consists of multiple elements: the *header* and the *pose*.
+> Note: The messages coming out of `rostopic echo /drone/pose` consists of multiple elements: the *header* and the *pose*.
 The pose is just the position and the orientation of the drone, whereas the header is something a lot of ROS messages have.
 The header gives us a way to uniquely identify the message from the `seq` field, a way to know when the message was sent via the `stamp` field and information about which coordinate frame the pose is in via the `frame_id` field.
 This is not super important now, but you will most likely stumble upon the header numerous times in further work with ROS, so it's nice to know what they are used for.

 2. Use `rostopic info ...` to display information about a topic.
 Run `rostopic info /simulator/boxes` to get information about topic which contains the boxes.
 Note that the topic has a type `geometry_msgs/PoseArray`.
 This means that only messages of that type can be published on this topic.